kev-m/pyCoilGen/docs/source/results.md

 ## Intermediate Images

-If the `debug` input parameter is larger than 0, the application produces four images with a filename derived from the `project_name`.
+If the `debug` input parameter is larger than 0, the application produces four images with a filename derived from the project name as defined in `project_name`.

 For example: